Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 .
 ```

-and the script to run the image for the backend
+and the script to run the backend image:
 ```
 #! /usr/bin/bash